-Homework Assignment: Each homework assignment is out of 10 points.
+Weekly Assignment: Each weekly assignment is out of 10 points.
 Unless stated otherwise, I will present the solutions at the beginning of the next class after the assignment was due.
-For this spring 2014 semester this usually means I post it on Thursday classes and present the solutions on the Tuesday class following the assignment.
+For this spring 2015 semester this usually means I post it on Thursday classes and present the solutions on the Tuesday class following the submission deadline.
 If you submit your assignment after it is due but before I present the solutions you can earn a max of 7 points.
 An assignment submitted after the solutions are posted will earn no points.